ai-matchmaker-yc/supabase-fns/README.md

 After finding matches, uses Claude to come up with some icebreakers and "descriptions" on why the profiles are a good match.

-Found are stored in the `matches` table.
+Matches found are stored in the `matches` table.